Dr Elaine Xu

 Areas of research: (i) charitable frames and giving; (ii) virtual communities and social identities; (iii) charitable and illness fundraising; (iv) philanthropy and non-profit marketing; (v) nonprofit and environmental communications; and (vi) how communication texts and processes influence moral, ethical, sustainable, and prosocial consumption (including food practices).

-Since 2016, I have presented my research at national, regional and international conferences attended by communication scholars and practitioners, and those working for charities and civil society organisations.
-My work is interdisciplinary and my current publications and research projects focus on the topics of:
+Since 2016, I have presented my research at national, regional and international conferences attended by scholars, government sector employees, practitioners, and those working for charities and civil society organisations.
+My work is interdisciplinary, and my current publications and research projects focus on:

-• non-profit and environmental communications (including charitable fundraising),
+- non-profit and environmental communication (including charitable fundraising)

 Qualifications